Ash Trees Damaged by Emerald Ash Borers in Exton, PA

 In most areas, the common solution is to remove ash trees that are severely damaged by Emerald Ash Borers.
 Once removed, it is highly suggested to replace the old tree with non-ash species such as oak, maple or other varieties to limit the spread of these wood-boring beetles.

 Insecticides with imidacloprid, selamectin benzoate, and dinotefuran are used in treating systemic EAB infection.
-However, not all over-the-counter EAB treatment can be applied by homeowners.
-One should always coordinate with their local forestry officer or a professional arborist in Exton to help execute the insecticide treatment for Emerald Ash Borers.
+However, some all over-the-counter EAB treatments can only be applied by certified professionals.
+One should always coordinate with their local forestry officer or a professional arborist to help execute the insecticide treatment for Emerald Ash Borers in Exton, PA.